 A verification edit is done to check that all parts of the document are present, page numbers and sections are in the correct order, and all previous changes have been taken in.

-The Institute of Professional Editors Limited (IPEd), has developed guidelines for editors working on research theses.
-I copy edit and proofread research theses according to these guidelines, which were approved in 2010 by the Deans and Directors of Graduate Studies (now the Australian Council of Graduate Research or ACGR).
+The Institute of Professional Editors (IPEd) has developed guidelines for editors working on research theses.
+I copy edit and proofread research theses according to these guidelines, which were approved in 2010 by the Deans and Directors of Graduate Studies (now the Australian Council of Graduate Research or ACGR) and revised in 2019.

 For more information, students and supervisors should see IPEd’s Guidelines for editing research theses.